suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 tasks.

 Interacting with our operating system comes in two parts.
-The first is the `shell`, the actual `REPL` we will interact with, the second being the `terminal program` we use to run that shell.
-You can think of the `terminal` like your browser and the `shell` like the web page it contains.
+The first is the `shell`, the actual `REPL` we will interact with, and the second being the `terminal program` we use to run that shell.
+You can think of the `terminal` as your browser and the `shell` as the web page it contains.

 Different operating systems use different tools for both the `terminal` and the `shell`.
 For instance, on Mac OS we use the `Terminal` application to interact